deplatt/GrinNet/Written_Reports/Sprint_5/s5-planning-report.md

     - Add more tests for frontend (report feature, profile page, settings page)
     - Fix bugs!
     - Merge final-demo branch into main (resolve failing tests for this)
+    - Set up remote connection to our express server and image server.
+    - Complete image backend merging.
 - Bug Logging
 - Choosing a License
 - Beautify codebase for future 324 students!